quicwg/wg-materials/ietf102/minutes.md

 MT: are you the only one that thinks this is a problem

-Subodh Iyengar: why did we make a different decision to allow Retrys to change the CID?
+Subodh Iyengar: why did we make a different decision to allow Retries to change the CID?
 If we bind these, this wouldn't be a problem.

 Why don't we bind to CID?

 MT: if you're going to open old issues that we've already litigated, no bueno

-Ian S: I thikn this is find.
+Ian S: I think this is find.
 Don't have an objection to EKR's approach.

 This is a non-issue from an operational perspective